Sub-Nyquist Sampling of Short Pulses: Problem Formulation and Main Results

 We consider the problem of sampling and reconstructing signals comprised of a sum of short, finite duration pulses.
 A schematic representation of such a signal is depicted in Fig.~\ref{fig:pulses}.
 We do not assume any knowledge of the signal besides the maximum width (support) of the pulses.
 More formally, we consider real valued signals $f(t)$ of the form

 The number of pulses $N$ and their maximal width $W$ are assumed known.
 The pulses may overlap in time, as in Fig.~\ref{fig:pulses}.
-Clearly, $f(t)$ is of finite duration.
-We assume that it is supported on an interval $[-\be/2,\be/2]$ with $NW \ll \be$.
+We assume that $f(t)$ is supported on an interval $[-\be/2,\be/2]$ with $NW \ll \be$.
 Our goal is to recover $f(t)$ from the minimal number of samples possible.

 Due to the uncertainty principle, finite duration functions cannot be perfectly bandlimited.
 However, in practice the main frequency content is typically confined to a finite interval.
 We refer to such signals as essentially bandlimited.
 More formally, we say that $f(t)$ is essentially bandlimited, or $\epsilon_{\Omega}-$bandlimited to $F=[-\Om/2,\Om/2]$, if for some $\epsilon_{\Omega} < 1$